UAlbertaALTLab/morphodict/docker/README.md

 Run `./docker/helper.py --help` to see more about what it can do.

-That said, if you in production you can poke at the containers directly with `docker`, and if you are in the `~morphodict/morphodict/docker` directory, you can also run `docker-compose` directly.
+That said, if you are in production you can poke at the containers directly with `docker`, and if you are in the `~morphodict/morphodict/docker` directory, you can also run `docker-compose` directly.
 It’s really up to you.